DEVJDR/spotDifference/README.md

-# 🐮 Spot the Difference – Farm Animals
+# 🐮 Spot the Difference –  Animals

 A fun and interactive "Spot the Difference" game built using **React + Vite**, where players find hidden differences between two similar images of farm animals.